Kartoffelchen/Implementation-of-the-Transporter-Network/README.md

 (Collecting pick-and-place results of the real robot based on the original TN and the uptimized TN...)
 (Comparing the accuracies and efficiencies of two kinds of implementation methods...)

+# Implement TN on UR5 with Photoneo camera
+## Main structure of the project
+### Part 1: image capture
+To drive Photoneo camera for collecting RGB image and point cloud.
+### Part 2: image preprocess
+To preprocess RGB image and point cloud data before inference of Transporter Network.
+### Part 3: pick and place poses inference
+To inference the pick and place poses of the end effector of the real robot UR5.
+### Part 4: trajectory calculation and robot movement control
+To convert the obtained pick and place poses into the trajectory of the robot, control the robot to do the pich-and-place task.
+### Part 5: collect testing data for thesis
+To recording captured images and point cloud data, inference results, robot behaves for thesis.

 # Reading TN codes
 The link to TN codes: https://github.com/google-research/ravens
 ## one important thing to mention